andrewrk/libsoundio/README.md

 # libsoundio

-C library which provides cross-platform audio input and output.
+C99 library providing cross-platform audio input and output.
 The API is suitable for real-time software such as digital audio workstations as well as consumer software such as music players.

-This library is an abstraction; however it prioritizes performance and power over API convenience.
+This library is an abstraction; however in the delicate balance between performance and power, and API convenience, the scale is tipped closer to the former.
 Features that only exist in some sound backends are exposed.

+The goal of this library is to be the only resource needed to implement top quality audio playback and capture on desktop and laptop systems.
+This includes detailed documentation explaining how audio works on each supported backend, how they are abstracted to provide the libsoundio API, and what assumptions you can and cannot make in order to guarantee consistent, reliable behavior on every platform.

-**This library is a work-in-progress.**
+**This project is a work-in-progress.**

 ## Features and Limitations